• Skip to primary navigation

 3. Always use chilled chopped butter for this type of pastry.

-8. Practise practise .
-Pastry freezes very well and really isn’t a great expense
+8. Practice practice.
+Pastry freezes very well and isn’t a great expense

-9. I like letting the sides of my pastry over hang when I blind bake pastry, this ensures that it doesn’t shrink or collapse.
-I like to trim it after baking, when it’s cool and just before I fill it.
-This is my preference, but you can trim before baking if you like.
+9. When I blind bake, I like letting the sides of my pastry overhang.
+This ensures that it doesn’t shrink or collapse.
+I like to trim it after baking, when it’s cool, and just before I fill it.
+You can trim the sides before baking if you like, depending on the filling and how deep you like the tart to be, this is a personal preference

 10. Always save the scraps of pastry.
-The reason is that once you take your pastry out of the oven and take out the baking beans, if there are any splits or holes very gently plug them with a nice little piece of the spare pastry.
+Once you blind bake the pastry and remove the beans, if there are any splits or holes very gently plug them with a nice little piece of the spare pastry.
 Pop back into the oven and finish the baking.
-The patches will cook enough not to be noticeable and your filling wont leak out.
+The patches will cook enough not to be noticeable and your filling won’t leak out.

 So, are you ready to make amazing Sweet Pastry now?.